crendelyok/crypto/README.md

 Model of cryptocurrnecy based on nano crypto.
 Blockchain based block-lattice structure etc.

+Unfortunately, net must me fully-connected.
+It is easier: we don`t need to broadcast every message we get to all known nodes.
+It is a bad solution: we cannot scale the net.
+## Installation
+>pip install pycryptodome \
+pip install p2pnetwork

 ## How to run
 ### Step 1
 >python ./server